Reviewed by: Anna-Lise Krippaehne, DNP, FNP-BC

-The DNP project team generally includes three members, with one serving as the DNP project chair.
-Most schools require two doctorally-prepared school faculty members.
-The third may be an outside expert in the area of study -- often a senior staff member at the clinic where the project occurs.
+The DNP project team generally includes three members, with the student serving as the DNP project chair.
+Most schools require at least one doctorally-prepared school faculty member as a project advisor.
+The third team member may be an outside expert in the area of study -- often a senior staff member at the clinic where the project occurs.

 Admission Requirements for DNP Programs

 The admissions process varies by school, program level, and degree specialty.
 However, most DNP programs require a similar set of criteria.
 Along with a completed application and the associated fee, prospective DNP students may need any or all of the following:

 - BSN or master's degree from an accredited school of nursing (depending on degree path chosen)